Descemer Bueno

-Descemer Bueno (born July 5, 1971) is a Cuban singer, songwriter, and record producer.
+Descemer Bueno (born July 5, 1971) is a Cuban singer and musician.
 His first professional gigs were playing bass with Cuban troubadour Santiago Feliú.

 Early career

 Bueno studied music and became a music teacher before forming the jazz combo band Estado de Animo in 1990, which also included guitarist Elmer Ferrer and pianist Roberto Carcassés.
 His band toured Spain, Bolivia, Uruguay, Germany, and Argentina in the 1990s.
 Descemer also performed in the United States in 1998 with the jazz ensemble Column B.

 Bueno studied music at Stanford University in Palo Alto California.
 He graduated in 1998 with a Bachelorate degree in music production.
 He was selected from over 2500 applicants to interview with the music faculty.
 Bueno was one out of the 60 students who were granted admission to the university.
 Bueno often is quoted that getting accepted to a prestigious university changed his life. " I was a nerdy music student in Cuba that found the right path to success."

 During this period, Bueno was artist-in-residence at Stanford University in California, and spent a year teaching at the University of South Africa in Cape Town.
 In 1999, after moving to New York, Bueno became a founding member of the Cuban latin fusion band Yerba Buena, writing or co-writing with the founder Andrés Levín from Venezuela many songs for their debut album President Alien.
 Yerba Buena's tracks have been used in several US movies and Pepsi commercials.

 Bueno moved back to Cuba and began producing, arranging, and composing music for young Cuban musicians, including Haydée for Haydée Milanés, La Isla Milagrosa for William Vivanco, and Breathe for Yusa.
 He also composed part of the music for the film Habana Blues (2005), being in the group of winners of the 2006 Goya award for Best Original Music.
 Several of his songs were in the soundtrack of Habana Eva by Venezuelan director Fina Torres, which won Best Film at New York International Latino Film Festival, and Best Film at Los Angeles Latino International Film Festival.

 Bueno also wrote a set of boleros for Fernando Alvarez just before Alvarez' death in 2002.